Razik Fareed

 Sir Razik Fareed, OBE, JP, UM (29 December 1893 – 23 August 1984), also known as A. R. A. Razik, was a Ceylonese (Sri Lankan) landed proprietor, politician and philanthropist.
-He was the former Cabinet Minister of Trade, Senator, member of parliament and the state council.
-He had also served as Ceylon's High Commissioner to Pakistan.
+He was a former Cabinet Minister of Trade, Senator, member of parliament and the state council.
+He also served as Ceylon's High Commissioner to Pakistan.

 Early life and education

 Born Abdul Rahman Abdul Razik at the Layards Broadway, Colombo to Wapchi Marikar Abdul Rahuman and Hajara Umma, his mother died when he was three years old.
 His grandfather was Arasi Marikar Wappichi Marikar, a leading building contractor.
 His father Wapchie Marikar Abdul Rahman was appointed as the Moore member of the Legislative Council of Ceylon in 1900 and served till 1915.
 Razik was educated at Bernadet School, Bambalapitiya; Madrasathul Zahira, Maradana and at the Royal College, Colombo.
 Following his schooling he became a landed proprietor.
 In 1915, he joined the Moorish Section of the Colombo Town Guard as a corporal and was promoted to the rank of lieutenant in 1916, having served during the 1915 Riots.